VictoriaMetrics/VictoriaMetrics/docs/README.md

 - Keep backward compatibility of existing links.
 Avoid changing anchors or deleting pages as they could have been used or posted in other docs, GitHub issues, stackoverlow answers, etc.
 - Keep docs clear, concise and simple.
-Try using as simple wording as possible, without loosing the clarity.
+Try using as simple wording as possible, without sacrificing clarity.
 - Keep docs consistent.
 When modifying existing docs, verify that other places referencing to this doc are still relevant.
 - Prefer improving the existing docs instead of adding new ones.
 - Use absolute links.
 This simplifies moving docs between different files.